smlsvnssn/ouml/README.md

     .return()
 ```

-It finds the number 11 in an object, makes an array of integers using the `.f()` directive, maps the values to the power of themselves, sums them using an `ö` method, converts the resulting number to a string, gets the length of the string, and returns it.
+It finds the number 11 in an object, makes an iterable of integers, maps the values to the power of themselves, sums them using an `ö` method, converts the resulting number to a string, gets the length of the string, and returns it.

 Here's another: